Mixed Boundary Value Problems on Cylindrical Domains: Introduction

-Since the coefficients $A$ may depend on all variables, these boundary value problems are not always solvable in general unless some additional regularity in $t$-direction is imposed, see \cite{Caffaerlli-Fabes-Kenig, Axelsson-CE, AA-Inventiones} for counterexamples and further background.
-Following the treatment in \cite{AA-Inventiones, AA-2}, we use the modified Carleson norm $\|\cdot\|_C$ originating from the work of Dahlberg \cite{Dahlberg-modifiedCarleson} as a fair means to measure the size of perturbations of $A$ from the class of $t$-independent coefficients $A_0$.
+Since the coefficients $A$ may depend on all variables, these boundary value problems are not always solvable in general, unless some additional regularity in $t$-direction is imposed, see \cite{Caffaerlli-Fabes-Kenig, Axelsson-CE, AA-Inventiones} for counterexamples and further background.
+Following the treatment initiated by Axelsson and the first author \cite{AA-Inventiones, AA-2}, we use the modified Carleson norm $\|\cdot\|_C$ originating from the work of Dahlberg \cite{Dahlberg-modifiedCarleson} as a fair means to measure the size of perturbations of $A$ from the class of $t$-independent coefficients $A_0$.

 Assuming finiteness of $\|A - A_0\|_C$, we prove \emph{a priori} estimates and representation formulas for all weak solutions with non-tangential maximal function estimates $\|\NT(\nablatx u)\|_{\L^2(\Omega)} < \infty$ or Lusin area bounds $\int_0^\infty \|\nabla_{t,x} u\|_{\L^2(\Omega)}^2 t \d t < \infty$.
 Here, $\NT$ is a modified non-tangential maximal function taking $\L^2$-averages over truncated cones.
-Ever since the famous work of Kenig and Pipher \cite{Kenig-Pipher93}, the $\L^2$-bound for $\NT(\nablatx u)$ is considered a natural interior estimate for the Neumann and regularity problem.
+Ever since the work of Kenig and Pipher~\cite{Kenig-Pipher93}, the $\L^2$-bound for $\NT(\nablatx u)$ is considered a natural interior estimate for the Neumann and regularity problem.
 Given our method, the Lusin area bound is most natural for the Dirichlet problem but we show that any such solution satisfies $\|\NT(u)\|_{\L^2(\Omega)} < \infty$ as well.
 Moreover, we prove that any solution with non-tangential maximal bound and Lusin area bound attains a trace $\nabla_{t,x} u|_{t=0}$ and $u|_{t = 0}$ on $\{0\} \times \Omega$, respectively, in the sense of almost everywhere convergence of Whitney averages.

-Next, assuming smallness of $\|A - A_0\|_C$ and that $A_0$ is either Hermitean or a block matrix (no mixed derivatives $\partial_t \partial_{x_i}$ occur), we obtain well-posedness of the inhomogeneous boundary value problems.
+Next, assuming smallness of $\|A - A_0\|_C$ and that $A_0$ is either Hermitean or a block matrix (that is, no mixed derivatives $\partial_t \partial_{x_i}$ occur), we obtain well-posedness of the inhomogeneous boundary value problems.
 For a precise formulation of our main results we refer to Section~\ref{Sec: Main results}.
 We remark that these results match the status quo for elliptic systems with $\L^2$ boundary data on the upper half space $\IR_+^d$.

 Modern theory for real equations on the upper half space, that is, when $m=1$, $\Omega = \IR^d$, and $A(t,x) \in \IR^{(1+d) \times (1+d)}$, dates back to Dahlberg \cite{Dahlberg}, who was first to solve the Dirichlet problem for $\Delta u=0$ on a Lipschitz domain with boundary data $\varphi \in \L^2$.
 For such equations the picture is rather complete by now, see \cite{Dirichlet-plarge, Jerison-Kenig} just to mention a few.
 All of these results heavily build on real-variable techniques, such as maximum principles and harmonic measures, which for equations with complex coefficients (let alone coupled systems of such) are not available anymore.